Francesco215/Q-prob/README.md

 # Probabilistic Q-Learning

 > [!NOTE]
-> This is a weekend project I did to get my hands dirty for the first time with Reinforcment Learning
+> This is a weekend project I did to get my hands dirty for the first time with Reinforcement Learning.

-Lately I've been reading some papers about off-policy RL methods.
-They don't really work well.
+Lately, I’ve been reading some papers about off-policy RL methods.
+They don’t work that well in practice.

-In Q-learning people usually predict just the expected Q-value.
+In standard Q-learning, people usually predict only the expected Q-value.

-So I though: Is it possible to predict the entire probability distribution of Q?
+So I thought: *is it possible to predict the entire probability distribution of Q?*

 ![image](img/Q.png)

-The answer is yes.
-In this repository i will show you how it is possible to do probabilistic Q-learning from first-principles.
+The answer is **yes**.
+In this repository I’ll show you how to perform **probabilistic Q-learning from first principles**.

-# Experiments

 # Theory
 > [!WARNING]
-> This is the Nerd area, proceed with caution
+> This is the nerd area, proceed with caution.

 ## Some Background